ajay-gandhi/fb-cli/README.md

     $ facebook

 BAM!
 That's it.
-Type `--help` for a list of options.
+Press `h` for a list of options.

 # No but acutally...